 If your body, the very place you live, is a source of dislike, distress, disgust, or hatred, then all areas of your life are affected.

-And in a way that makes happiness elusive and life more of a struggle.
+And in a way that makes happiness elusive and life one struggle after the next.

-Hence, negative body image is hardly benign, even if it’s considered normative.
+That is why negative body image is hardly benign, even if considered normative.

 Here is a list of 10 most surprising effects of negative body image: